Leave No Trace Principle: Seven Key Points

 Sleep on a durable surface

-The goal is to minimize the impact on the land by sticking to trails and camping at established sites.
-You can minimize resource damage by using existing trails and selecting designated or existing campsites.
+The goal is to minimize the impact on land by sticking to trails and camping at sites where there is waste disposal availavble.

 Damage often occurs when surface vegetation or communities of organisms are trampled.